Welsh Government

-The Welsh Government (Llywodraeth Cymru /cy/) is the devolved government of Wales.
+The Welsh Government (Llywodraeth Cymru, /cy/) is the devolved government of Wales.
 It consists of cabinet secretaries and ministers.
 The government is led by the first minister, usually the leader of the largest party in the Senedd (Welsh Parliament; Senedd Cymru), who selects ministers with the approval of the Senedd.
 The government is responsible for tabling policy in devolved areas (such as health, education, economic development, transport and local government) for consideration by the Senedd and implementing policy that has been approved by it.

-The current Welsh Government is a Labour minority administration, following the 2021 Senedd election.
-It is led by Eluned Morgan who has been the first minister of Wales since August 2024.
+The current Welsh Government was formed as a Plaid Cymru minority administration following the 2026 Senedd election, having previously been led by Welsh Labour for 27 years.
+It is led by Rhun ap Iorwerth who has been the first minister of Wales since May 2026.

 History

 The Welsh Office

 Prior to devolution in 1999 many executive functions for Wales were carried out by the Secretary of State for Wales and the Welsh Office.
 The Welsh Office was a department in the Government of the United Kingdom with responsibilities for Wales.
 It was established in April 1965 to execute government policy in Wales, and was headed by the Secretary of State for Wales, a post which had been created in October 1964.
 The post however had no Welsh electoral mandate, and over the ensuing years there were complaints of a "democratic deficit".
 For eleven years prior to 1997 Wales had been represented in the Cabinet of the United Kingdom by a Secretary of State who did not represent a Welsh constituency at Westminster.
 These factors led to growing calls for political devolution.
 The Welsh Office was disbanded on 1 July 1999 when most of its powers were transferred to the National Assembly for Wales.